coq/ceps/text/069-coq-roadmap.md

 and extend them after the fact.
 With this feature, mutable definitions are just a specific case of tables with a unit index.

+`coqdoc` needs to understand Ltac2 (link to definitions, skip bodies).

 - Gaëtan Gilbert, Pierre-Marie Pédrot, (Enrico Tassi for the SSR part)
 - long term